-Achievement of a minimum number of patient episodes covering a specified range of patient types and clinical procedures conducted under close supervision and assessment within a controlled environment, followed by completion of a period of supervised pre-registration training (undertaken in an external placement).
+Achievement of an appropriate breadth of patient experience covering a range of patient types and clinical procedures conducted under close supervision and assessment within a controlled environment, followed by completion of a period of supervised pre-registration training (undertaken in an external placement).
 The pre-registration placement practical experience can be integrated within the degree programme or completed separately with an alternative GOC approved provider.